UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Blast

 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
-Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 #### Combat Maneuvers